Contract Creation & Templates

 • Contracting partner: Name all parties involved with their full names and addresses.
 Companies should also state their legal form and authorized representative.
 It is important to clearly identify the contract partners so that it is clear who bears the rights and obligations under the contract.

 • Payment modalities: If the agreement involves payments (such as in the case of sales or service contracts), the price and payment terms should be clearly regulated.
-This includes the prize or the remuneration, due dates (payment deadlines), the payment method (bank transfer, direct debit, etc.) and, if applicable, conditions such as discounts, down payments or interest on late payment.
+This includes the price or the remuneration, due dates (payment deadlines), the payment method (bank transfer, direct debit, etc.) and, if applicable, conditions such as discounts, down payments or interest on late payment.
 This will avoid disputes over when and how much must be paid.

 • Duration & termination: Determine How long the agreement should apply and under what circumstances it can be terminated.
 Is the contract limited (up to a specific date or event) or indefinite?
 If indefinite, are there any notice periods?
 Determine with which advance notice and in which form (in writing, by registered letter, etc.) a termination must be made.
 In the case of fixed-term contracts, it may also be regulated whether a prolongation is automatic or not.
 A clear termination policy protects both sides and ensures that no one is unexpectedly forced out of the agreement or remains bound indefinitely.